agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 While offering a toolkit to use and mutate this piece of Information.
 States are the foundation of AgileTs.
 Almost everything depends on States or extends its functionalities.
 For example, a [Collection](../collection/Introduction.md) is a dynamic set of States.
-All you need to do to instantiate a State is to call `createState()` and specify an initial value.
+All you need to instantiate a State, is to call `createState()` and specify an initial value.
 ```ts
 const NAME = createState("Jeff"); // String State
 const AGE = createState(18); // Number State